MariaRegin/python-project-49/README.md

 # Brain Games

-This is a project containing 5 math games to be played from console.
+Project containing 5 math games to be played from console.
 Built on popular mobile apps principle, help to exercise your brain.

 Each game gives you questions to be answered.
 If 3 out of 3 questions answered correctly you win.
 If you make a mistake game terminates and you have to start over.